-Albany Area Math Circle (AAMC) is a group of high school students from all over the Capital District who meet for three hours each Friday evening from 6 to 9 p.m. to collaborate on exciting and challenging math problems together.
+Albany Area Math Circle (AAMC) is a group of high school students from all over the Capital District who meet for three hours each Sunday afternoon from 4 to 7 p.m. at Siena College to collaborate on exciting and challenging math problems together.

 You might call it “Extreme Math.”
 The problems are “outside-the-box.”
 Students need to come with enthusiasm for working hard and cheerfully making mistakes (which are inevitable—everyone makes them, even the veterans who have been part of the circle for many years.
 The adults advising the group cheerfully admit that they make mistakes as well—it is part of the fun of the experience.)
 The key is for all members of the circle to share their half-baked approaches and ideas and discover that the whole really is more than the sum of the parts.
 The essence of the fun is a “Shared Aha!
 Experience” when several students finally crack a problem together.